jsphprry/MotionVDL/README.md

-Model components
+Model
 -

-The model consists of classes for video-data and video-labels.
+The model consists of classes for video data and video labels.

-Video-labels are implemented by Label as an array of stacks of integer precision 2D points, with methods for poping and pushing to indexed stacks storing frame-wise point labels.
+Video labels are implemented by Label as an array of stacks of integer precision 2D points, with methods for poping and pushing to indexed stacks storing frame-wise point labels.

-Video-data is represented as a 3D array of Color and wrapped by Video to implement the resolution and colorscale video manipulations needed for the video preprocessing.
+Video data is represented as a 3D array of Color and wrapped by Video to implement the resolution and colorscale video manipulations needed for the video preprocessing.